siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 	{"boot":1} | Enter boot loader
 	{"help":null} | Request help screen

-Obviously these commands should neo be run during a machining cycle.
+Obviously these commands should not be run during a machining cycle.

 ### Front-Panel Commands
 These commands are the types of things that you might find on the front panel of a CNC machine.
 They effect the dynamic model (i.e. are not config or action commands), and are not found in the gcode "file".
 Currently there are only two front panel commands, but at some point we expect there will be more.